 There is a cap on the annual number of publications in the T&F agreement.

-Researchers who wish to publish with Taylor & Francis and who are found under a grant that requires OA (e.g. EU) must be aware of this, as they risk publishing without OA-secured rights on VoR.
-When the cap is reached, unfortunately you will not be able to have your publishing costs covered via KB.
-Of course, you can also choose NOT to pay APC and obtain Open Access via the so-called green OA route.
+Researchers who wish to publish with T&F and who are founded under a grant that requires embargo-free Open Access (e.g. Horizon) should be aware of this, as they risk publishing without OA-secured rights.
 Write to Roskilde University Library at forskersupport@kb.dk, and we will try to help you as best as possible.

 You can read more about the agreement on KB's website here: https://pro.kb.dk/licensservice/taylor-francis

-A four-year agreement has been concluded with Wiley for the period from 2022-2025.
+The Royal Danish Library has signed a four-year agreement with Wiley covering the period from 2022-2025.

 The agreement includes the option to publish without APC payment in Wiley's hybrid journals.